pb111/Data-Preprocessing-Project-Imbalanced-Classes-Problem/README.md

-# Data Preprocessing Project – Imbalanced Classification Problem
+# Data Preprocessing Project – Imbalanced Classes Problem

-Imbalanced classification is one of the major problems in machine learning.
-In this data preprocessing project, I discuss the imbalanced classification problem.
-Also, I discuss various approaches to deal with this imbalanced classification problem.
+Imbalanced classes is one of the major problems in machine learning.
+In this data preprocessing project, I discuss the imbalanced classes problem.
+Also, I discuss various approaches to deal with this imbalanced classes problem.

 ================================================================================